hapax/hapax.github.io/assets/simple-physics.md

 Unfortunately, it is consider by many teachers (and hence students) (a) the only toolset, and (b) a particularly difficult one to use.
-So much physics is unnecessarily black-boxed by teachers who are afraid they cannot understand the mathematics used in derivations.
+So much physics is unnecessarily black-boxed by teachers who are afraid they cannot understand mathematics.

 #### Annotated references